During my mid-twenties back in 2012, I had a full-time job as a Marketing Database Analyst for Mount Airy Casino Resort in PA.

 What is drop servicing?
 It is a business method that focuses on selling digital services.
 You do not do any digital tasks yourself.
 You find freelancers or company’s that will do fulfillment for you, so you can just focus on marketing and sales.

-If you want some advice just send me a message on the contact page or get started with my dropservicing books.
+If you want some advice just send me a message on the contact page or get started learning with my free drop servicing guide.

 By Darius Gaynor